nhoudelot/demosdebs/linux/demos/c/coveredinbees-by-candela/debian/coveredinbees-by-candela.6.md

 coveredinbees-by-candela [*options*]

 # DESCRIPTION
-Covered in Bees is a demonstration released by Candela in 2012.
+Covered in Bees is a demo released by Candela in may 2012.
+Ended 1st at Birdie 2012

         Covered in Bees
            by Candela (2012)